Frequently Asked Questions

 What are the biggest differences, both good and bad, between the Pfizer and Moderna mRNA-based COVID-19 vaccines?

 There really are very few differences between these two vaccines.
 Both the Pfizer and the Moderna vaccines had reported effectiveness of approximately 95% in their clinical studies.
 Both of these vaccines have the same mechanism (mRNA vaccines) and the same reported side effects.
-The two vaccines were studied in similar numbers of trial participants have been studied, and their characteristics (age ranges, sex, ethnicities, chronic illnesses, etc.) are also somewhat similar.
+The two vaccines were studied in similar numbers of trial participants, and their characteristics (age ranges, sex, ethnicities, chronic illnesses, etc.) are also somewhat similar.
 The only real difference between the two vaccines are the storage conditions and the stability of the products.

 What cells are targeted by the COVID-19 vaccine?